Aspectecular/Snake-Game-But-Your-the-food/README.md

-# Snake-Game-But-Your-the-food
- Made by YkDojo Tweaked/Fixed by me
+# Made by YkDojo, Tweaked/Fixed by me

 **Step 1**
 `To Run this project clone it`